Remote work gives people more options.

 You could end up handling stolen goods, exposing your address, or becoming part of a fraud chain.

-Legit logistics companies do not usually hire random remote workers to receive packages at home.
+Legit logistics companies do not usually hire random remote workers to receive packages at home and forward them.

 If the job is package handling from your apartment, treat it as high-risk.